Questions & Answers

 IT SOUNDS LIKE YOU ENJOY TRAVEL.

 I think exploring is the best, most inspiring thing ever (after mac & cheese, of course).
 I caught the travel bug early – 4 years old, to be exact.
 We took a family trip to Germany.
 I was given toast with Nutella for breakfast.
 It blew my mind.
-I remember thinking, If kids in Germany eat chocolate for breakfast, what the heck else am I missing?!?!
+I remember thinking, If kids in Germany eat chocolate for breakfast, what else am I missing?!?!

 I decided then and there to see as much of the world as I could.
 I set a goal: visit 50 different countries before I turned 30 (at the time, 30 seemed positively ancient).
 I’m proud to say that I finally met my goal, just a few years behind schedule.
 Now on to the next 50 countries.
 Or maybe Mars…?